rsyncOSX/RsyncUIdocs/content/post/RsyncParameters.md

 ## Default rsync parameters

-Selecting the default tab presents the default parameters to rsync.
-The defaults parameters can also be switched on or off on a task.
+The defaults parameters can be switched on or off on a task.

 {{< figure src="/images/rsyncparameters/default.png" alt="" position="center" style="border-radius: 8px;" >}}